julia-allyce/vanjs-donejs/slides.md

 ## Real Talk: Its Not Been Easy

-- We suck at explaining our tools / documentation is hard
+- Documentation is hard
  - Empathizing with our users has been a weak point
  - Explaining _why_ not just _how_
-- We don't know how to be cool
+- Being cool is hard
  - We don't look _cool_
  - We have a small team and small budget for marketing
 - We have to market to our clients, which is different than marketing to developers